Villas-Boas on the brink at Marseille amid power struggle with Englishman Paul Aldridge | Goal.com

 Matters came even more precariously close to a head following the arrival of the former West Ham chief executive, whose history is murky at best.
 It was during Aldridge’s time at the Hammers that they signed Carlos Tevez and Javier Mascherano in an illegal deal, with the director “found to have lied to the Premier League over the existence of documentation that should have been submitted”, according to Channel 4 News.

-He was then heavily involved at Bolton as the one-time Premier League outfit foundered in League 1 and flirted with insolvency.
+He was then heavily involved at Bolton as the one-time Premier League outfit foundered in League One and flirted with insolvency.

 His next trick, it seems, is to be heavily complicit in the dismantling of a backroom team that had a small squad punching above its weight to drag OM back to the status such a grand club merits.